 The Soul and the Nature of the Mind

-Each plane of existence as a tri-fold hierarchy exist according to the same principle as “kingdoms” within an ecological system that’s interdependent in nature, starting at the very dense level of lower consciousness (no creative capacities) and progressing steadily up a scale to higher level of increased consciousness that have the ability to self-express and create using the power of the mind.
-The mind, likewise, exists at three different levels within the material plane as the subconscious (the aspect we share with all of Nature), the self-conscious (a human attribute that makes us creative), and the Super or Higher Consciousness that operates both the subconscious and self-conscious aspects of what we call the “material mind” of the body, which is located within time and space as a “specific entity” with an animal body and personality that forms an identity based on its material existence.
+Each plane of existence has three sub-planes or “levels” within it and operates according to the same principle as “kingdoms” do within the material world, which are all interdependent in nature and one evolves naturally out of the other.
+The lower, dense level of instinctual (animal) consciousness has no creative capabilities, and as we progress upward to higher levels of consciousness we acquire the ability to self-express and create using the power of our mind.
+The mind, likewise, exists at three different levels within the material plane as the subconscious (the aspect we share with all of Nature), the self-conscious (a human attribute that makes us self-aware and creative), and the Super or Higher Consciousness.
+The Higher Consciousness is of the spiritual plane (invisible to the material senses) and serves to operate both the subconscious and self-conscious aspects of what we call the “material mind” of the body.
+The lower, material aspects of the mind are located within the dimension of time and space where it enters into and inhabits a body with a genetically oriented personality and becomes fully identified with being the body confined within a material existence.

 In this same manner, according to the same principles (all principles play out in every area of reality at different scales and through different systems), our “soul”, which is synonymous with the “self” and “mind”, exists on three separate planes, and is “dual or polar” in nature as both masculine and feminine aspects on each plane (again same principle different scales and levels).
 Each level is created by the dual nature of the one preceding and serving to create it.
 Each level therefore contains the “entire lower level” that it serves to birth and govern by co-operating the dual aspects of itself on a lower, denser plane of material manifestation.
 The material mind that serves to form the etheric body is what produces (seed and ovum) the physical body as what we call the lower soul or animal body.
 Both aspects of the lower, physical self of which only humans (here on Earth) have a “self-conscious” aspect that has the creative capacity of reason, choice, and will to self-create, exists as a part of our lower nature.
 What we call “heart consciousness” (subconscious) and “brain consciousness (self-aware) are interactive with both themselves and the Higher-Self that governs them.